jhawthorn/execjs-fastnode/README.md

 The ExecJS Node runtime has its benefits as well.
 It should work on jRuby and other non-MRI runtimes.
 If this were merged upstream it would give developers fast javascript execution without needing an extra gem or configuration, just a working `node` somewhere in `$PATH`.

+## Limitations

+* Syntax errors on Node.js versions 0.10.x and 4.x can't report the exact line number of the error.
+Instead they will always display `(execjs):1`.
+* This only runs a single node process, so javascript execution can only make use of a single processor.
+This isn't much of an issue because sprockets doesn't parallelize builds.
+This runtime is so much faster than the original that this would only be an issue with very specific use cases.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.